Fire and rescue services

 More information:

-Violent criminal attacks, unrelated to terrorism, can occur:
+Violent crime isn't common, but criminal attacks unrelated to terrorism can occur.

 Monitor the media for news on crime.

 Street crime, such as pickpocketing and theft from unattended vehicles, can occur.
-Bags and personal items are sometimes stolen on trains.
+Bags and personal items can be stolen on trains.

 To protect yourself from petty crime: